brandonivey/dolphin/docs/source/setup.rst

    you will have to otherwise patch dolphin.utils.get_ip to use geoip.
 4. Load database table using manage.py, either via syncdb or migrate dolphin if using south.
 5. If you wish to use geoip based flags, your GEOIP_PATH and GIS library must be set up correctly.
+6. If you wish to use the javascript options, add dolphin.views.js and dolphin.views.json to your urls.py.
+7. If you wish to use the dolphin test page, add dolphin.views.dolphin_test to your views and enable the flag either from your settings.DOLPHIN_TEST_FLAG or "dolphin_test".